Jun 26, 2026

 8. Offer Ongoing Support and Collect User Feedback

 Rolling out PLM is only the beginning.
 The real value comes when your team uses it every day without friction.
-That means checking in, collecting feedback, and offering support as things evolve.
+That means checking in, collecting feedback, and offering support as requirements change.
 Without regular updates or training, adoption tends to drop off.

 Build a habit of asking what’s working and what’s getting in the way.
 Choose a system with responsive support that’s part of the package, not something that comes with extra fees.